 As the continent with the world’s oldest indigenous cultures and languages, EAS is ideally situated & located to educate and contribute to its own people and collaborate with indigenous youth and communities globally.
 We aim to establish a model school that operates both educationally and structurally to become a model within the APY and nationwide.

 The Family Centre is open Mon-Friday 8.40-12.30.
-Parents and caregivers can access the centre and participate in playgroup activities, health program and Families as Frist Teachers early literacy program.
-A full time teacher and two AEWs work as a team to ensure the program runs effectively.
-In 2018 there are 35 children under the age of 3, an average attendance for children at the centre is 14-16 babies.
-Services such a CMAHS, CAFHS and NPY will visit the centre to keep in touch with clients and run their own programs.
+Parents and caregivers can access the centre and participate in playgroup activities, health programs and Families as First Teachers early literacy program.
+A full-time teacher and two AEWs work as a team to ensure the program runs effectively.
+Services such as CMAHS, CAFHS and NPY will visit the centre to stay connected with clients and run their own programs.
 A QIP is developed annually in consultation with Governing Council and community members.

 There is a shared and targeted focus on coherent secondary pathways including FLO, Wiltja, TTC, SACE and VET.
 Students regularly attend the Trade Train Centre (TTC) to achieve SACE credits and VET certificates as well as working in class to achieve Stage 1 and 2 SACE.